 However, the conceptual grouping of Indian ITER employees across staff members and project associates blurs the important distinction in roles.

 ITER project associates are employees of companies that work with ITER and they generally only support the staff.
 They don’t have the authority of the staff and have limited scope in decision making.
-This is because they on non-core and non-managerial activities.
+This is because they work on non-core and non-managerial activities.

 “Moreover, they do not sign any bond with the Government of India to serve back in India.
 So the government has no control over IPAs in bringing back any knowhow gained by them,” says the Indian ITER staff member.

 The core staff, on the other hand, are nuclear scientists and engineers with at least 10 years of experience working with the Department of Atomic Energy.
-They are selected as per ITER norms, after rigorous international competition, with the made by no less than ITER’s director-general.
+They are selected as per ITER norms, after rigorous international competition, with the final call made by no less than ITER’s director-general.

 “Recruitment is merit-based.
 We don’t try to meet quotas.
 The person best suited for the role gets the job,” says Coblentz.